elipapa/markdown-cv/index.md

 ## Personal Projects

 `Nov.
 2019` __Capstone Project : Study-Seat__
-- `-`Designed and deployed a web-based application that allows users to locate study groups and meetings hosted using AWS
+- `-`In an agile-development team of 3, developed an application that allows users to locate and organize study groups.
 - `-`Utilized HTML/CSS/Typescript for Front End and Node.js for Back End
 - `-`Invoked third-party API (Google-Geo-Location) and React.js for building user interface
+- `-`Developed the functions of sign-up/login, search bar, and apple’s profile page using Android SQLite Database queries with data imported from an external source of 40 entries.

 `2019` __CoffeeChat__
 - `-`Utilized Python and Django to create a dynamic forum/blog that connects individuals with the options to join groups